soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 I didn't really know what to put in this blog post.
 I figure you'd want to know how I broken in and how I ended up at every subsequent role.
 I hope this was helpful.

-How I broke into games is 30% luck and timing; 20% working harder that most of the people around me for a decade before I got into games; and 40% everything I experienced, learned, did, failed, and mastering my craft, leading up to my first role.
+How I broke into games was 30% luck and timing; 20% working harder that most of the people around me for a decade before I started applying; and 40% everything I'd experienced, learned, did, failed, and mastered, leading up to my first role.
 And 10% exuding the confidence to show that I actually did all those things.

 **Cover letter, resume, and portfolio site**: I've been on the hiring side before, and can tell you that I'm the type that pores over every cover letter and resume.
 Not everyone does that though, and I know it's a lot of work.
 But if I ever do hire again, I will be going over those things with a fine-toothed comb.